mirego/debug-panel/README.md

 The sample UI is resolved automatically from the common module since we include the library with the `api()` function.

-If you have som issues with a duplicated `META-INF/versions/9/previous-compilation-data.bin` file during compilation, you can add it to the excluded resources inside the Android app's build.gradle.kts file:
+If you have some issues with a duplicated `META-INF/versions/9/previous-compilation-data.bin` file during compilation, you can add it to the excluded resources inside the Android app's build.gradle.kts file:

 ```kotlin
 android {